 If you and your pet are in the midst of an emergency, the best thing you can do is stay as calm as possible.
 I know this can be so hard.
 Contact your veterinarian immediately, and allow for them to walk you through next steps.
 Veterinarians and their team are trained for all situations and are there to help you!
 Calling them in advance and letting them know you are in route to the hospital will also allow for them to be as prepared as possible upon your arrival.

 Knowledge is power!
-Taking the time to practice checking your pet’s vitals is actually an act of love!
+Taking the time to practice checking pet vital signs is actually an act of love!
 Knowing what is normal for your cat or dog allows you to understand or identify if something is off.
 You are a rockstar pet parent, and your pet is lucky to have you!